jwisda/actionstats/README.md

     aStat := actionstats.New()

 #### func AddAction
-    Adds an action to the current list of tracked actions and returns an error. err := aStat.AddAction({"action":"name", "time":100})
+    Adds an action to the current list of tracked actions and returns an error.
+Errors must be checked on return to ensure an update.

+    actionJsonTemplate := "{\"action\":\"%v\", \"time\":%v}"
+    err := aStat.AddAction(fmt.Sprintf(actionJsonTemplate, "jump", 100))

 #### func GetStats
     Returns the current Stats of the tracked actions in a json serialized string format.